 This study examined the longitudinal association between within-subject changes in shoulder pain and alterations in wheelchair propulsion biomechanics over 4 – 6 months in a sample of manual wheelchair users.
 Overall increases in shoulder pain symptoms correlated with increased contact angle, thorax ROM and movement variability but reduced motion at the shoulder during wheelchair propulsion.
 In support of the study hypothesis these biomechanical alterations were displayed by participants who experienced increased shoulder pain, whereas propulsion biomechanics of those with no change/decreased pain remained unaltered.

 Individual changes in shoulder pain between laboratory visits varied widely, ranging from -13.5 to + 20.9 PC-WUSPI points.
 Of the eighteen participants, nine (50 %) reported shoulder pain increases above the MDC for the PC-WUSPI.
 Despite this, all participants were able to propel their wheelchair at a functional speed and maintained current physical activity levels.
-Furthermore, no correlation existed at any time point between laboratory visits.
+Furthermore, no correlation between physical activity levels and shoulder pain existed at any time point between laboratory visits.
 These findings support previous studies that report a similar frequency of wheelchair use and physical activity in those with and without shoulder pain (Alm et al., 2008; Mulroy et al., 2011).

 It was revealed that wheelchair users who increased shoulder pain transitioned towards propelling using larger contact angles, increased thorax ROM and reduced peak torque and peak scapular downward rotation and ROM.
 A larger contact angle extends the distance forces can be distributed over, thereby reducing the magnitude of peak forces (Boninger et al., 2005).
 This alteration has been demonstrated as a favourable adaptation in previous motor learning and shoulder pain intervention studies (Boninger et al., 2005; Rice et al., 2009).
 It is generally accepted that even small but sustained reductions in peak force at a given propulsion velocity may be beneficial in terms of reducing further shoulder pain (Cowen et al., 2008).
 Similarly, the joint kinematic alterations exhibited by those with increased shoulder pain are likely linked to the increases in push rim contact angle.
 To produce larger contact angles individuals must increase the ROM at the shoulder and/or the trunk.
 The current findings indicate that experienced wheelchair users with worsening shoulder pain produce larger contact angles by increasing motion of the thorax but constrain the range and specific orientations of the shoulder that may impose mechanical stress on tissues within the shoulder (Mozingo et al., 2020; Zhao et al., 2015).
 Generally, these findings support the protective response theory which proposes that during tasks that may provoke painful symptoms the nervous system searches for movement patterns that are less painful by constraining motion at the painful joint/area (Hodges et al., 2011; 2015).
 Furthermore, this altered movement may mitigate acute shoulder pain symptoms during wheelchair propulsion but also reduce pain over a short-term period (Hodges et al., 2011; Merkle et al., 2018).
 However, the long-term consequences on shoulder pain symptoms are unclear.